Dick Williams: Boston Red Sox

 In late July, the Red Sox rattled off a 10-game winning streak on the road and came home to a riotous welcome from 10,000 fans at Boston's Logan Airport.
 The Red Sox inserted themselves into a five-team pennant race, and stayed in the hunt despite the loss of star outfielder Tony Conigliaro to a beanball on August 18.
 (Pitcher Jack Hamilton denied intentionally throwing at Conigliaro, and he never hit another batter during his career.)

 On the closing weekend of the season, led by Yastrzemski and 22-game-winning pitcher Jim Lonborg, Boston defeated the Twins in two head-to-head games, while Detroit split its series with the Angels.
 The "Impossible Dream" Red Sox had won their first AL pennant since 1946, then they extended the highly talented and heavily favored St. Louis Cardinals to seven games in the 1967 World Series, losing to the great Bob Gibson three times.

 Despite the Series loss, the Red Sox were the toasts of New England; Williams was named Major League Manager of the Year by The Sporting News and signed to a new three-year contract.
 But he would not serve it out.
-In 1968, the team fell to fourth place when Conigliaro could not return from his head injury, and Williams' two top pitchers — Lonborg and José Santiago — suffered sore arms.
+In 1968, the team fell to fourth place when Conigliaro could not return from his head injury, and Williams's two top pitchers—Lonborg and José Santiago—suffered sore arms.
 He began to clash with Yastrzemski, and with owner Yawkey.
-With his club a distant third in the AL East, Williams was fired on September 23, 1969 and replaced by Eddie Popowski for the last nine games of the season.
+With his club a distant third in the AL East, Williams was fired on September 23, 1969, and replaced by Eddie Popowski for the last nine games of the season.